chloeamar/HackaSthon/README.md

 Dear students from ENSAE, CentraleSupelec and Mines de Paris, first and foremost welcome to Israel !!!
 We are very glad to have you here and hope that you will enjoy your trip and this particular day.

-The goal of this Hackathon is to do hand-to-mouth detection using Machine Learning or Deep Learning.
+The goal of this Hackathon is to do hand-to-mouth detection using Machine Learning.
 More specifically, you will have to detect if someone is driking thanks to a smartwatch we built using a ST accelerometer.

 This is a competition but we do not expect neither you to build an AI algorithm from scratch nor to do boring stuffs.
 We only want you to have fun and to see how your skills can be applied in a company such as STMicroelectronics.
 Moreover, we decided to challenge you by asking some opened questions.
 There is no bad answer and we really encourage you to think completely out of the box.
 Be Israeli !

 Since the skills of the 3 schools are different and the level between students is heterogeneous, we will ask you both technical and qualitative questions.

-The topic of the challenge will be hand-to-mouth detection using Machine Learning or Deep Learning.
-We tried to make things as simple as possible since most of the students have never studied DL.
-Again, do not hestitate to ask questions !
+Do not hestitate to ask questions !
+For the coding part, we strongly recommend you to use Google Colab.

 Once you have finished, please send me your results (ppt, notebook, .py,...) at daniel.amar@st.com.
-We strongly recommend to use Google Colab.

 # 1st Step : Using the Board